-Lloyd A. ("Cap") Fry, Jr. (1917-2001), the son of our founder and the father of our current Board Chair, served ably as the President and a Director of this Foundation for more than a decade.
+Lloyd A. ("Cap") Fry, Jr. (1917-2001), the son of our founder and the father of our past Board Chair, served ably as the President and a Director of this Foundation for more than a decade.
 More to the point, he served as President of the Lloyd A. Fry Roofing Co. from 1955 to 1977 and in that capacity he was substantially responsible for the economic success that is today reflected in the endowment of the Foundation.
 We owe our success to the success of the Fry Roofing Co., which became a large national company selling a simple commodity product: roofing shingles made of asphalt, felt and granules.
 Below, Mr. Fry recounts the remarkable beginning and rapid growth of the company.

 I have been asked by the Board of Directors of the Foundation to express my recollection of the stages of development and the management philosophy of the Lloyd A. Fry Roofing Co.

 The company was founded by Lloyd A. Fry, Sr. in 1933.
 This was made possible by several events occurring over a short space of time.

 The first event was a "loan" being made to Fry, Sr. by The Continental Illinois National Bank & Trust Co. in the amount of $50,000.
 The loan officer was John Geddes.
 The loan was made solely on Fry, Sr.'s past reputation in the industry and without any collateral required.
 Federal Bank examiners made Continental "charge off" the loan before the first installment was due.